Events

 The Hart House Heritage Gardens are open to the public year-round.

-4 PM on Sunday May 25, Memorial Day weekend, the public is invited to join Scott Carson, an historian and member of the town’s Municipal Cemetery Committee, for a tour of the Upper Cemetery.
+Memorial Day weekend, the public is invited to join Scott Carson, historian and member of the town’s Municipal Cemetery Committee, for a lecture tour of the Upper Cemetery.
 The cemetery, established in 1750, is located at the north end of Main Street.
 Scott has researched the individuals and families buried there, especially the veterans, from the American Revolutionary War through the Korean conflict.
-The tour costs $5 per person.

 PHOTOGRAPHS OF PAST EVENTS